A migration from Components v1 to v2 is in progress.

 Providing service capabilities

-To provide a service capability, a component must define the capability and
+To provide a service capability, a component must declare the capability and

 route it from self